Skip to main content

 Most Active Time and Day of the Week

-Understanding when your audience is most engaged with your brand is crucial for creating effective social media campaigns.
-By knowing the peak activity times, you can schedule your posts to ensure maximum visibility and engagement.
+Understanding when your audience is most engaged with your brand or a topic is essential for running effective social media campaigns.
+That’s where the Most Active Time and Day of the Week heat map comes in.

 Sentiment Over Time